cwx-worst-one/EAT/README.md

 Mallet percussion              0.170
 **************************************************
 ```

-For comprehensive evaluation on the entire AudioSet eval dataset with fine-tuned EAT models, you could run the evaluation script `eval.sh` by:
+To evaluate on the full AudioSet evaluation set, use:

 ```bash
 bash EAT/scripts/eval.sh
 ```

-This script will give you the evaluation value of mAP on AudioSet test dataset.
-Per-class AP can be found under the path `./EAT/ap_log.txt`.
-You could also refer to our results of finetuned EAT models on evaluation set of Audioset under the path `./EAT/results`.
+This will report the evaluation value of mAP on the test set.
+Per-class AP scores are saved to `./EAT/ap_log.txt`.
+You could also refer to our results of finetuned EAT models on evaluation set of Audioset in `./EAT/results`.

 <!-- omit in toc -->